DogSoldier1031/Cuba/README.md

 Why Cuba's extraordinary Covid vaccine success could provide the best hope for low-income countries https://www.cnbc.com/amp/2022/01/13/why-cubas-extraordinary-covid-vaccine-success-could-provide-the-best-hope-for-the-global-south.html

-Fidel Castro takes blame for 1960s gay persecution https://www.reuters.com/article/us-cuba-castro/fidel-castro-takes-blame-for-1960s-gay-persecution-idUSTRE67U4JE20100831
+Fidel Castro takes blame for 1960s gay persecution...“We had so many and such terrible problems, problems of life or death,” Castro said.

+“In those moments I was not able to deal with that matter (of homosexuals).
+I found myself immersed, principally, in the Crisis of October (Cuban Missile Crisis), in the war, in policy questions,” he said.

+Official persecution of gays continued into the 1970s before homosexual acts were decriminalized in 1979.
+Today, Cuba’s medical service provides free sex-change operations.

+https://www.reuters.com/article/us-cuba-castro/fidel-castro-takes-blame-for-1960s-gay-persecution-idUSTRE67U4JE20100831

 “Cuba has voted to legalise same-sex marriage in a national referendum.